 The GitHub repository used in this tutorial is available in 4 languages:

 You can deploy the completed example into your own AWS account using these two Stackery CLI commands:

-stackery create will initialize a new repo in your GitHub account, initializing it with the contents of the referenced template repository.
+stackery create will initialize a new repo in your GitHub account, initializing it with the contents of the referenced blueprint repository.

 stackery deploy will deploy the newly created stack into your AWS account.